Sarah Quintrell: Career

-The Trial: A Murder In The Family was broadcast in May 2017.
-Directed by Kath Mattock and Nick Holt, starring Michael Gould, Emma Lowndes and Laura Elphinstone.
+The Trial: A Murder In The Family was broadcast on Channel 4 Directed by Kath Mattock and Nick Holt, starring Michael Gould, Emma Lowndes and Laura Elphinstone.
 In 2018 it was nominated for Best Original Programme at the Broadcast Awards.
+Sarah wrote on Season 2 of His Dark Materials for BBC/HBO, starring Dafne Keen, Ruth Wilson and Lin-Manuel Miranda.
+She went on to develop, write and co-executive produce The Power (Amazon Prime, 2023), starring Ria Zmitrowicz, Halle Bush, Eddie Marsan, Toheeb Jimoh, Heather Agyepong, Zrinka Cvitesic, John Leguizamo and Toni Colette.